 Section 17 of the Indian Registration Act, 1908 has made it mandatory to register property documents in order to be able to transfer, sale or lease it.
 Your entire process of property sales is considered invalid and illegal if the sales deed is not duly stamped and registered.
 Registration records your ownership details and hence it is an absolute proof that you own the property.

-The process of property registration varies depending on whether your property is directly purchased from the builder or it is a resale property.
+The process is depending on whether your property is directly purchased from the builder or it is a resale property.
 Firstly, title of the property is verified.
 The valuation of the property is done.
 Stamp papers are prepared.
 Sales deed is prepared.
 Accordingly, the owner has to pay the stamp duty and registration charges.
 Then the documents are submitted to the sub-registrar for registration.

 It is a full day process so keep a day free.
 Take your Aadhaar and PAN Card along with you.
 If your property is above 50 lakhs carry the document of TDC deduction.
 The registration process requires a witness so plan accordingly.
 The witness should be the person you trust.
 It generally takes 15 days to complete the registration process.
 They after you produce the issued registration receipt to the builder, your documents will be given back to you.